You are here

 - Recycle bottles, containers, extraneous paper products, etc, and throw away garbage

 - Remove coffee urns or food platters

 - Wipe off tables

-- To see the contact information and purpose for a reservation appearing on the calendar, click exactly on the "R" rather than just on the field.
+To see the contact information and purpose for a reservation appearing on the calendar, click exactly on the "R.

-- Pay specific attention to your confirmation as you complete the process, especially for repeat reservations, as it will indicate whether the room in question has a conflict (for repeat reservations, it may state that certain dates were reserved but others were not because of a conflict).
-The confirmation may also state that your reservation is invalid for some other reason, so don't just click it off without reading it.
+Pay specific attention to your confirmation, especially for repeat reservations.
+That confirmation will indicate whether the room has a conflict (for repeat reservations, it may state that certain dates were reserved, but others were not because of a conflict).
+The confirmation also states that your reservation is invalid for some other reason.